perpetualintelligence/docs/docfx_project/articles/pi-cli/intro.md

  ![repo](../../images/picli/framework/repo.png)

 ## Terminal UX
-The `pi-cli` framework does not enforce any specific terminal or console UX experience because this is always custom to the project.
-However, we provide you with a starting point for your terminal lifetime and UX customization.
+The `pi-cli` framework does not enforce any specific terminal UX experience because this is always custom to the project.
+However, we provide you with a hosted service to manage the terminal application lifetime and UX customization.
 - [TerminalHostedService](xref:PerpetualIntelligence.Terminal.Hosting.TerminalHostedService)

 ## Classes